Last Updated on 17/11/2019 by Alex Squire

 The equipment is undoubtedly very impressive and for an able-bodied person it would be fantastic.
 But for someone like me who can hardly move their arms, the hand controllers are unusable.

-You have to be able to hold the controllers in your hand and wave them around13575633_1105631642816230_124865976_o to do things in the game, like shining a torch around.
+You have to be able to hold the controllers in your hand and wave them around to do things in the game, like shining a torch around.
 Because of the motion tracking technology wherever you move the controller in real life is mirrored in the VR game.
 So I had to get my carer to move the controllers for me which takes away some of the fun from the experience.

 Wearing the headset was fine but you need to get it in just the right position for the picture to be clear, and it had a habit of sliding down on my head.
 You can look around 360° in the VR world but I had to do this by spinning my powerchair around.
 Being in a narrow room I had to be careful not to crash into the real world walls while spinning around, so this had to be done painfully slowly.